finnlennartsson/7T049_CVI/README.md

 - <subj>-scans is updated for each deleted or renamed file
 - participants.tsv is updated for each subject added to the new tree

-s
-#Future features that could be added
+# Future features that could be added

--Import the B1 fieldmap and use it to compute MP2RAGE files -Output valid json sidecar files for the derivative nifti files -Calculate Phase Encoding Direction
+- Import the B1 fieldmap and use it to compute MP2RAGE files
+- Output valid json sidecar files for the derivative nifti files
+- Compute Phase Encoding Direction without needing to define it manually
--Write SliceTiming for the fMRI files
+- Write SliceTiming for the fMRI files
--Shell program logs could be included in the task output log
+- Shell program logs could be included in the task output log